andrewnyr/www.as211562.net/content/pages/branding.md

               website.

-              below you can find some vector copies of our logo.
+              below you can find a vector copy of our logo.

               ![](/images/edited-as211562-logo.svg)